William Wing Loring: Civil War

 By November 1862, Loring was in Grenada, Mississippi, commanding a division in John C. Pemberton's Department of Mississippi and East Louisiana, another superior officer he had friction with.
-In early spring of 1863, he defended against the Yazoo Pass Expedition, before his division was ordered south to re-enforce Vicksburg.
-He was present at Pemberton's disastrous defeat at Champion Hill.
+In early spring of 1863, he defended against the Yazoo Pass Expedition, before his division was ordered south to reinforce Vicksburg.
+He was present at Pemberton's disastrous defeat at Champion Hill where he initially disobeyed an order from Pemberton to advance.
 Cut off from the rest of the army, most of his division then marched east to Jackson, Mississippi to join forces with Gen. Joseph E. Johnston for the impending siege.
+A feud between Loring and Pemberton over these actions persisted long after the war had ended.
 By the end of 1863, he was under the command of Lt.
 Gen. Leonidas Polk and defended east Mississippi from William T. Sherman during the Meridian Campaign of February 1864.
-Polk's relatively small force was then ordered to northwest Georgia to join Joe Johnston's Army of Tennessee, which was beginning to abandon its winter quarters in Dalton, Georgia to start the Atlanta Campaign.
+Polk's relatively small force was then ordered to northwest Georgia to join Joe Johnston's Army of Tennessee, which was beginning to abandon its winter quarters in Dalton, Georgia to start the Atlanta campaign.
 Polk's divisions, one commanded by Loring, arrived just in time to temporarily thwart a flanking maneuver by Union General James B. McPherson at the Battle of Resaca.
 Facing overwhelming numbers, Johnston's army was continuously flanked and forced to withdraw closer and closer to Atlanta.

-Loring temporarily took command of Polk's III corps when Polk was nearly cut in two by an artillery round and killed at Pine Mountain on June 14, 1864.
+Loring temporarily took command of Polk's III Corps when Polk was nearly cut in two by an artillery round and killed at Pine Mountain on June 14, 1864.
 He led the corps during the Battle of Kennesaw Mountain but was soon replaced on July 7, 1864, by Lt.
 Gen. Alexander P. Stewart.
 Loring returned to divisional command, fighting at the Battle of Peachtree Creek, and at Ezra Church, where he was wounded.
 Loring was out of action until after the fall of Atlanta.
-Upon returning he commanded his division in Stewart's corps of army now commanded by John Bell Hood, seeing combat at the Franklin on November 30, 1864, and Nashville in mid-December.
-In the last year of the war, the remnants of Hood's smashed forces returned east to participate in the Carolinas Campaign, seeing action at the Battle of Bentonville before being surrendered by Johnston at Durham, North Carolina a month later.
+Upon returning he commanded his division in Stewart's corps of army now commanded by John Bell Hood, seeing combat at Franklin on November 30, 1864, and Nashville in mid-December.
+In the last year of the war, the remnants of Hood's smashed forces returned east to participate in the Carolinas campaign, seeing action at the Battle of Bentonville before being surrendered by Johnston at Durham, North Carolina a month later.